 Knitted Scarves For HS2 Trees At Euston LondonAdd to Cart Add to Lightbox Download

 London, UK.
 13th January, 2018.
-Trees in Euston Square Gardens are wrapped with hand-knitted scarves.
+Trees in Euston Square Gardens are wrapped with hand-knitted scarves, many of which bear messages referring to arboricide.
 Activists opposed to the HS2 high-speed rail link have ‘yarn-bombed’ many of the mature London Plane, Red Oak, Common Whitebeam, Common Lime and Wild Service trees in Euston Square Gardens expected to be felled to make way for temporary sites for construction vehicles and a displaced taxi rank as part of preparations for the controversial HS2 project in order to draw attention to their fate.

 - Copyright 2018 Mark Kerrison

 activism anti-hs2 arboricide britain british climate change construction england english environment environmental euston euston square gardens euston station felling gardens great britain high speed 2 high speed two high-speed 2 high-speed rail high-speed rail link high-speed two hs2 knitted knitting line link london message note plane trees protest rail rail transport railway scarf station taxi rank transport tree trees uk united kingdom yarn bombed yarn bombing yarn-bombed yarn-bombing

 - Contained in galleries

 - 2018-01-13 Yarnbombing of Euston HS2 trees